How to Avoid Micromanagement in the Workplace

 Like many people in the tech industry, John Breen, lead software engineer at Washington, D.C.-based healthtech company Laerdal Labs, hated being micromanaged.
 “It’s not gonna win you any friends or help you build loyalty,” he said.
 Rather than feeling accomplished, he felt inadequate and like he couldn’t be trusted to complete tasks on his own.

 Now in a management role, Breen understands where the instinct to micromanage begins — it comes from a place of fear.
 That realization led Breen to start building more trust with his direct reports.
 “Trust is the foundation of everything,” he said.
 “You have to trust that people are doing the best they can.”

 Micromanaging might give managers relief temporarily, but it compromises the trust established between a manager and their team.
 If your manager is always hounding you, then that communicates you’re not doing good enough.

 “Worst case scenario, it will make employees feel like you think they’re incompetent,” said Frankie Nicoletti, head of engineering at grocery delivery company Zero Grocery, based in Berkeley, California.

 An atmosphere where employees feel put down by their managers breeds discontent.
 Teammates might avoid opening up and work in fear under constant criticism.

-“Micromanagement can hurt employees’ morale, their motivation and their self-worth, so far to the point that it can cause employees to quit,” said Dean Guida, founder of New Jersey based digital workplace Slingshot.
+“Micromanagement can hurt employees’ morale, their motivation and their self-worth, so far to the point that it can cause employees to quit,” said Dean Guida, CEO of New Jersey-based mobile development company Infragistics.
 “And any manager that is labeled a ‘micromanager’ becomes a person that no one wants to work with, hurting their relationship with their peers and employees.”

-Managers need to be aware of the environment they’re creating — if you don’t believe your team can be successful independently, then you probably shouldn’t be a manager, Nicoletti said.
+Managers need to be aware of the environment their creating — if you don’t believe your team can be successful independently then you probably shouldn’t be a manager, Nicoletti said.